shenjianan97/PyQuakes/README.md

 result = EarthquakeQuery.search_by_event_id(event_id)
 ```
 For more examples, please refer to the **client** folder.
 Several use cases are contained in the clinet folder with example codes.
 See the function without **original** suffix.

-## Test
-Tests are placed in the test folder.
-Please cd into the folder and run each of the py files for testing.